Learn how HR leaders prevent workplace burnout and raise their department’s value with Pattyrn’s employee productivity dashboard...

 However, this can get overwhelming as your company grows and evolves -- especially because each employee will achieve a different level of success depending on their traits and individual work styles.

-To ensure your employees reach their full potential, your organization should examine how to support your employees towards improving performance relative to their work styles.
+To ensure your employees reach their full potential, your organization should examine how to support your employees towards achieving strong, consistent performance relative to their work style.

-Doing this means your organization can achieve a collaborative working culture and expectations while retaining your top talents.
+Doing this means your organization can achieve a collaborative working culture and set performance expectations while retaining your top talent.

 Before we learn how to improve employee performance for different personalities, let’s cover the main drivers behind underperformance.